-The MYNAH documents are available on-line in the Adobe Acrobat PDF format (Release 3.0).
-When installing the MYNAH System, a tar file, mynah_aetg.tar is placed in \$XMYDIR/doc.
-This archive contains the PDF file and an HTML web page, which will let users access the PDF file from non-local systems, such as if the MYNAH System is installed on a server and the users must telnet to the MYNAH server.
+The MYNAH documents are available on-line in the Adobe Acrobat PDF format.
+The documents are delivered via a tar file archive, $mynah\docs.tar$ , which is delivered separate from the MYNAH software BAIST archive.
+The $mynah\docs.tar$ archive contains the PDF files and an HTML web page, which will let users access the PDF files from non-local systems, such as if the MYNAH System is installed on a server and the users must telnet to the MYNAH server.

 Viewing the PDF file requires that users have installed the Adobe Acrobat Reader.
-See Section 2.13.2 for information obtaining the Acrobat Reader.
+See Section 2.13.2 for information about obtaining the Acrobat Reader.